prodramp/DeepWorks/selfdrivingtech/streetscape.gl_demo/README.md

 - You don't need to download any dataset locally on your machine to make this sample works
 - How to run
   - yarn or npm install
+  - create a .env file in the root of this project and add your mapbox token as below:
+     MapboxAccessToken=pk.eyJ1IjoiZm9kZ2Fib3JtYXRoIiwiYSI6ImNrZmY3Nzc2bjBiemkyeG8zdGNzcXgzMGIifQ.J0dZhMiuZTPVexL8nrpS6Q
   - {npm | yarn} start
     - Visit http://localhost:8080